oshidiynez/docker-qbittorrent/project.md

 ${{ title_caution }}
 ${{ github:> [!CAUTION] }}
-${{ github:> }}* If you use the compose example as a base for your individual configuration, please make sure to change the default web ui login account password or provide your own qBittorrent.conf
+${{ github:> }}* If you use the image with the default configuration, please make sure to change the default web ui login account password or provide your own qBittorrent.conf
+${{ github:> }}* The log file is active in this image by default if using the default configuration.
+Some people are scared of it, the log is not written to disk though but only to console.
+Yet in Docker the console output is written to the Docker log file.
+If you don’t want that, simply disable the log in the web UI